miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 ## Item 36: Use EnumSet instead of bit fields
 ## Item 37: Use EnumMap instead of ordinal indexing
 ## Item 38: Emulate extensible enums with interfaces
 That said, there is at least one compelling use case for extensible enumerated types, which is operation codes, also known as opcodes.
-An opcode is an enumer- ated type whose elements represent operations on some machine, such as the Operation type in Item 34, which represents the functions on a simple calculator.
+An opcode is an enumerated type whose elements represent operations on some machine, such as the Operation type in Item 34, which represents the functions on a simple calculator.
 Sometimes it is desirable to let the users of an API provide their own operations, effectively extending the set of operations provided by the API.
 Luckily, there is a nice way to achieve this effect using enum types.
-The basic idea is to take advantage of the fact that enum types can implement arbitrary inter- faces by defining an interface for the opcode type and an enum that is the standard implementation of the interface.
+The basic idea is to take advantage of the fact that enum types can implement arbitrary interfaces by defining an interface for the opcode type and an enum that is the standard implementation of the interface.
 For example, here is an extensible version of the Operation type from Item 34:
 ```Java
 // Emulated extensible enum using an interface
 public interface Operation {